LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 ###### The pros

-The first solution I thought of was to hide the actual slides from assistive technologies and use a visually hidden node to provide exactly the same information back and this would be positioned before the slides in the DOM.
+The first solution I thought of was to hide the actual slides from assistive technologies and use a visually hidden node to provide exactly the same information  and this would be positioned before the slides in the DOM.
 There are both pros and cons to this approach:

-As the slides would no longer be exposed to assistive technologies, as we would use aria-hidden, a user would not be able to cursor into them, so their virtual cursor could not be hijacked.
+As the slides would no longer be exposed to assistive technologies, as we would use `aria-hidden`, a user would not be able to cursor into them, so their virtual cursor could not be hijacked.
 As we would be providing the exact same text on a visually hidden node that is outside of the transition, a transition could not alter the order or meaning of the statistic.

 ###### The cons

 Obviously there are sighted screen reader users, some of whom use a mouse, if they are using their mouse to have their screen reader read out content on the page, should they click on the iFrame, then they will not hear the statistic as we have removed it from the accessibility tree.
 We could get a little clever with CSS to overlay the slide with our visually hidden text, so when the click occurs, it would read out our 3 statistics, but I still feel this could be a little confusing.
+We could get smart with JS and detect a mouse click event to switch the aria-hidden between the visible and hidden nodes, but I don't feel the juice is worth the squeeze here, it's a few small sentences, why hide any?

-We'd still need a pause button, if that pause button is focusable a screen reader user may become a little confused when they encounter a button that seemingly has no purpose, especially where I earlier recommended adding it, along with the slides into a group, which would now only contain the button in the accessibility tree.
+We'd still need a pause button, if that pause button is focusable a screen reader user may become a little confused when they encounter a button that seemingly has no purpose, especially where I earlier discussed it, along with the slides into a group, which would now only contain the button in the accessibility tree.

 An example could be something like so (button and group not present):